Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 The darkest years

-This chronicle exists partly because of what came next, and I will not soften it: the years after NCLT were the darkest of Kunwer Sachdev’s life.
+This legacy exists partly because of what came next, and I will not soften it: the years after NCLT were the darkest of Kunwer Sachdev’s life.
 The depression was real.
 The silence was real.
 The chapter Ashes of Su-Kam tells that story properly.

 But the reason this post is worth writing — the reason the “what happened to Su-Kam” question has a second act — is what he did with those ashes.